aykerigma/Aigerim-portfolio-TSWD/final_project_aigerim_massabayeva.md

 ## Final Project

-A high-level summary of your project.
-This should be a sentence or two that describes what you're interested in showing with your final project.
-A project structure that outlines the major elements of your story.
-Your Good Charts text talks about story structure in Chapter 8 - you should describe what you hope to achieve.
+In this project I want to inform policy makers about fast development of artificial intelligence that is not followed by equally fast development of relevant laws and policies.
+Intended outcome of reading this project is action to explore more on this topic, advocate, donate, and work directly on creating policies for safe development of AI.

 ### Project outline
-Summary
-Structure

-In this project I want to convince policy makers and general population to work/donate/raise awareness about fast development of artificial intelligence that is not followed by equally fast development of relevant laws and policies.

-This is my outline:

 Problem statement:
 Gap between AI progress and AI laws, policies